mrmaxguns/wonderwordsmodule/docs/advanced.rst

 some initial setup.
 Put the following lines at the top of ``random_name_generator.py``::

     from wonderwords import RandomWord

     # Note: here, we put the names in a list, but when you're writing code with
     # large lists, you typically put them in a file, and read from there.
     FIRST_NAMES = ["Jane", "Bob", "Anne", "Max", "Jake"] LAST_NAMES = ["Jacobson", "Johnson", "Miller", "Rodriguez", "Davis"]

 Here we import ``RandomWord`` and create a list of first names, and a list of surnames.
 Now, let's create an instance of the ``RandomWord`` class::

-  generator = RandomWord(name=FIRST_NAMES, surname=LAST_NAMES)
+    generator = RandomWord(names=FIRST_NAMES, surnames=LAST_NAMES)

 Here we create a random word generator with two categories: ``name`` and ``surname``.
 We pass the lists we defined earlier to the categories.
 Now it's time to write our ``main`` function, where the bulk of our code will reside::

     def main():
         while True:
           # We put this here, so that the user can chose to generate another
           # word or quit.
           action = input("Generate (enter) or quit (q) ").strip()